 - Ecseri Bolhapiac – Budapest, Hungary

 The list above is in random order, as every flea market has its own, distinct character and choice of merchandise.
-Some flea markets we chose for 2020 are mega flea markets, held only once or twice a year, others are weekly flea markets in capital cities.
+Some of the flea markets we picked for 2023 are mega flea markets, held only once or twice a year.
+Others are weekly flea markets.
 We also could not help but include a few markets off the beaten track, in rural areas in the south of France and Italy.
 What better way to explore Europe than by visiting its flea markets!

-Use the menu below to jump to our detailed reviews of the top 15 European flea markets you absolutely MUST visit in 2020.
+Use the menu below to jump to our detailed reviews of the best European flea markets you absolutely MUST visit in 2023.

 ** IMPORTANT **